Defocus Deblur Microscopy via Head-to-Tail Cross-scale Fusion

 \subsection{Defocus debluring model}

-Inspired by the DeepDeblur \cite{Nah_2017_CVPR}, we proposed a novel nested deep blurring architecture.
-We exploit U-net \cite{DBLP:journals/corr/RonnebergerFB15} of each sub-network\cite{Gao_2019_CVPR}.
-However, instead of learning the fine residual of the images and added to the blurred images, we transfer distilled information between hidden layers between the adjacent sub-networks.
-The output of $n$-th sub-network is obtained from blurred images and the output of $n+1$-th sub-network. $n$-th sub-network ($U^{(n)}_{(\theta_n, \theta_{n-1})}$) is parameterized by $\theta^D_n$ and $\theta^D_{n-1}$:
+We exploit U-Net \cite{DBLP:journals/corr/RonnebergerFB15} of each sub-network\cite{Gao_2019_CVPR}.
+However, instead of learning the finer residual of the images and adding to the blurred images, we fuse distilled information between hidden layers between the adjacent sub-networks.
+Such a feature fusion has been shown to boost the representation power of CNNs, such as Residual Networks (ResNet) \cite{7780459}.
+In our model, the output of $n$-th sub-network is obtained from blurred images $x_n$ and the output of $n+1$-th sub-network, $\hat{y}_{n+1}$. $n$-th sub-network ($U^{(n)}_{(\theta_n, \theta_{n+1})}$) is parameterized by $\theta_n$ and $\theta_{n+1}$ when $n<N$: